uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 = 1.
 Introduction
 #v(1em)

 == 1.1 Background & Motivation
+#v(1em)
+Although construction safety has been studied for more than two decades, research that integrates real incident reports with feature extraction and machine–learning–based prediction is still relatively new.
+This line of work remains in an early stage.[1]In New York City, construction makes up an unusually high share of workplace deaths—over 20% of all fatalities.
+Many of these cases are tied to safety violations and gaps in oversight or enforcement [2].
+#v(1em)
+In our preliminary regression model, we selected temperature, humidity, and HVI (heat vulnerability index) as our new parameters.
+However, in the neural network model, we include direct indicators of safety noncompliance and supervision gaps, while the statistical models use meteorological variables to capture environmental effects on incidents.
+#v(1em)
+Construction safety has long been a central concern in civil engineering, with most prior work focusing either on structural health monitoring or on post-incident analyses based on official reports.
+However, studies that combine text-based incident reports, systematic feature extraction, and machine-learning-based predictive modeling remain relatively scarce.Although New York City provides a large amount of construction-related data, incidents are distributed very unevenly across boroughs.
+Manhattan reports far more cases because of its dense concentration of projects and workers, while several other boroughs have relatively few.
+This imbalance adds another layer of difficulty for both modeling and interpretation [3].
+#v(1em)
+This imbalance also leads to many zero observations.
+When zeros dominate the data, standard Poisson models often break down because their core assumption—mean equals variance—no longer holds.
+Heavy zero inflation also makes coefficient estimates in standard regression models unstable and less trustworthy [4].In addition, the small data size, limited feature availability, and weak model interpretability can significantly affect machine learning models.
+These constraints narrow the kinds of conclusions models can draw and make it harder to develop reliable predictive tools [5].
+#v(1em)
-The purpose of the model is to help avoid incidents and accidents at New York City by identifying the dominant attributes influencing outcomes, thereby guiding proactive protection measures in construction management.
+Therefore, it’s vital to use machine learning methods to test our model on New York City data with varying parameter settings.The purpose of the model is to help avoid incidents and accidents at New York City by identifying the dominant attributes influencing outcomes, thereby guiding proactive protection measures in construction management.
 #v(1em)
 == 1.2 Objectives
 Our main objective is to analyze different types of construction incidents at New York City that happened within 1 or 2 years from now.
 For this project, we would mainly be examining the nature of construction related incidents and accidents as well as performing correlations with the data by examining the prevalence of each incident and accident at each of the five boroughs of New York City.
 We would want to see where each type of incident has the highest probability of occurring, and where specifically measures should be implemented to prevent these types of incidents.
 Finally, keeping track of when these incidents occurred will also be critical as the data could also be used to calculate the frequency of accidents over time.